HHS/simpler-grants-gov/documentation/milestones/milestone_plan_january_2024.md

-# Grants.gov: Milestones plan for March 2024
+# Grants.gov: Milestones plan for January 2024

 ## Overview

-In order to plan appropriately and organize our efforts, it is helpful to have a broad plan that covers our goals for the coming months, through March 2024.
+In order to plan appropriately and organize our efforts, it is helpful to have a broad plan that covers our goals for the coming months, through January 2024.

 As much as possible, this work should be delivered iteratively so that the work is delivered early and often, and not saved for a 'big bang' delivery near the end of the time period.